pmd/pmd/docs/pages/pmd/devdocs/metrics_howto.md

 ### Metric options

 Some metrics define options that can be used to slightly modify the computation.
-You'll typically see these options gathered inside an enum in the implementation class of the metric, for example `CycloMetric.CycloOptions`.
+You'll typically see these options gathered inside an enum in the implementation class of the metric, for example `CycloMetric.CycloOption`.
 They're also documented on the [index of metrics](pmd_java_metrics_index.html).

 To use options with a metric, you must first bundle them into a `MetricOptions` object. `MetricOptions` provides the